flimflam-austin/hugo-cms-test/content/quick_reads/20200509-mothers-day-2020/index.md

       flags, not flowers.
     _key: d885c8e8799d
   - order: 1
+    useCheckmark: false
     body: >-
-      > “I…direct government officials to display **the American flag** on all government buildings, & do invite people of the United States to **display the flag at their home** or other suitable spaces on the second Sunday of May **as a public expression of our love & reverence for mothers of our country.”**
+      > “I…direct government officials to display**the American flag** on all government buildings, & do invite people of the United States to**display the flag at their home** or other suitable spaces on the second Sunday of May**as a public expression of our love & reverence for mothers of our country.”**

       Pres.
 Woodrow Wilson declared "Mother's Day" a holiday in 1914, but the campaign for it started years earlier.
     _key: 79ce3f82d270
   - order: 2
+    useCheckmark: false
     body: >-
       ## The Daughter Behind Mother’s Day